CH3COOOH/IWGen/README.md

 以上です。

 [Update]
+2023.11.18 - Unicode characters in path is available now.
 2018.02.11 - Thumbnails are used thus the index would be loaded faster while you may need to install the damn PIL. (xx@xx: pip install pillow)
 2018.02.12 - Add preview mode.
 Considering of applying it to that hentai comic viewer.